barsoom/devbook/deploy_without_downtime/README.md

 * **Removing columns** is never safe.
   The old app will attempt to use the cached column name and will break things.

-  Deploy removals in two steps.
+  Deploy removals in two steps:

   * Deploy an app that ignores the column.